UgandanSupaSoldier/DadJokesAPI/README.md

 * Docker Compose
 * Go 1.20 or later

-*<b>Note</b>: This project was designed to run primarily on linux distributions.
-Although it is possible to compile the project into a windows compatible binary, this is currently untested.*
+*<b>Note</b>: This project was designed to run primarily on Linux distributions.
+Although it is possible to compile the project into a Windows-compatible binary, this is currently untested.*

 ## Installation
 This project is configured to run as a ```CLI``` tool.
 The CLI tool consists of three primary commands: